bishalbera/customer-support-agent/README.md

 2. **Data Integration Tool**: Using **Airbyte**, we extract data from PostgreSQL and move it into **Amazon Redshift** in near real time.
 3. **AI Layer**: **MindsDB** connects to this Redshift warehouse and enables running SQL queries directly over it via natural language, thanks to the AI assistant model.

-This make sures that our AI  assistant always work on up-to-data.
+This make sures that our AI  assistant always work on up-to-data

+##Demo
+[Click here](https://youtu.be/xG3zWpWC2w0) to watch the demo.
+After recording the demo, I realised that the text input box in the UI  was accidentally cut off due to OBS settings.
+It was my first time using OBS and I messed up 🤧.
+So sorry :)